 How we did this, and the caveats

 We ran Babel42 monitors on each of the five tools and listened across X, Bluesky, YouTube and Hacker News, scoring a broad cross-section of public posts for sentiment and tagging each by theme.
-To keep the comparison fair we filtered out off-topic keyword matches, the everyday "cursor", the astrological "Gemini", "grok" used as a verb, before anything was counted, which is why a couple of the share figures look very different from a naive keyword count.
+To keep the comparison fair we filtered out off-topic keyword matches, the everyday "cursor", the astrological "Gemini", "grok" used as a verb, before anything was counted, which is why a couple of the figures look very different from a naive keyword count.
+After that filtering, the on-topic samples ran from several hundred posts (YouTube and Hacker News) to over a thousand (X), with Bluesky trimmed to a comparable size, a few thousand posts in all.

 A few honest limits: